 All members of Palm Springs Unified School District are united in our commitment to equity.
-We create deep meaningful learning opportunities, build professionalism, and engage parents and the community to ensure success for all students.
+We create deep, meaningful learning opportunities, build professionalism, and engage parents and the community to ensure success for all students.
 All students graduate with the skills, capacity, and confidence needed to succeed in a rapidly changing world.

-Here at your child's elementary school, it is our goal to provide a solid education for your child, while providing them with life skills to be an excellent citizen throughout their lives.
-As a staff, we promote positive interactions among all members of our team.
+Here at your child's elementary school, our goal is to provide a solid education for your child while providing them with life skills to be an excellent citizen throughout their lives.
+As a staff, we promote positive interactions among all team members.
 We welcome parents to be actively involved in their child's education.
-Opportunities for you to be involved include Back to School Night in August, conferences held twice during the year, as well as Family Nights, centered around reading, math, science, and other topics.
-We also encourage you to be an active member of our various parent groups which include; the School Site Council (SSC), English Language Advisory Committee (ELAC), African American Parent Advisory Council (AAPAC), and Parent-Teacher Association (PTA).
+Opportunities for involvement include Back to School Night in August, conferences held twice a year, and Family Nights, centered around reading, math, science, and other topics.
+We also encourage you to be an active member of our various parent groups, which include the School Site Council (SSC), English Language Advisory Committee (ELAC), African American Parent Advisory Council (AAPAC), and Parent Teacher Association (PTA).
 We know the importance of working together and value your input in providing your child with a well-rounded education.